 It’s a fairly flat and easy walk along the main Carnarvon Gorge trail and the views are spectacular.
-The trail crosses the boulder strewn creek several times and leads to different walking trails.
+The 7km trail crosses the boulder-strewn creek several times and leads to different walking trails.

 Moss Garden is the perfect place to sit after your hike.

-Pull out your snack and cool off in the shade by the small watering hole surrounded by towering dripping sandstone cliffs, and a lush covering of ferns, liverworts and mosses.
+Pull out your snack and cool off in the shade by the small watering hole surrounded by towering dripping sandstone cliffs, and a lush covering of ferns, liverworts, and mosses.
 A small waterfall tumbles over the rocky ledge.